GetUp!: Funding

 Getup's initial funding of $50,000 was donated by the Labor Council of New South Wales at the suggestion of Amanda Tattersall.
 The second major donation was the Australian Workers' Union with $100,000, after which the AWU national secretary Bill Shorten served as a GetUp board member until 2006.
 GetUp's largest donation in its early years was $1.1 million from the Construction, Forestry, Maritime, Mining and Energy Union in 2012.
 However GetUp has not received donations from unions since 2012.
 It does not make financial donations to, or receive donations from, registered Australian political parties.

 GetUp's 2015 accounts indicated that 4% of its total revenue for the year was received from large individual donations that had to be declared to the Australian Electoral Commission (at the time, any donation above A$13,000).
 GetUp noted in its 2015 Annual Report that 11,700 core members donated 45% of the organisation's annual revenue.

 In 2017, GetUp disclosed $217,418 in gifts worth more than $13,200 and used on political expenditure over the year.
 Approximately $106,000 of this came from overseas sources, including German sister-organisation Campact and Swiss-based Oak Philanthropy.

 In 2018, GetUp raised more than $11 million in donations.

 GetUp is funded predominantly by thousands of small donations from Australian individuals, in the vein of similar counterparts in other countries, such as MoveOn.org.
 In 2019, around 97 per cent of donations received by GetUp were for amounts under $100.
 All of its donations are listed on its website within 30 days.

-In the 2022-23 financial year GetUp! announced a gross revenue of A$7.3 million (down from A$10.467 million inb 2021-22).
+In the 2022-23 financial year GetUp announced a gross revenue of A$7.3 million (down from A$10.467 million in 2021-22).
 Getup also announced an annual deficit of A$1.3 million (a A$2.1M loss in 2021-22).

 Under Australia's taxation regime, donations to GetUp are not considered tax-deductible as the organisation advocates for changes to government policy.